 My favorite method for cleaning the sensor when air does not work is with the use of a sensor brush.

 Never touch the brush to keep them clean.
-Then blow some air on the bristles with a rocket air to give a static charge.
+Then blow some air on the bristles with rocket air to give a static charge.
 You’ll find they can pick up those stubborn pieces of dust that air won’t get.

 DSLR Sensor Brush – Amazon